 - Reels — Longer natural engagement tails due to ongoing discovery through the Reels feed and Explore.
 Delivery windows of 48-72 hours are realistic and safe.

-- Feed posts (carousel/static) — Most organic engagement occurs within 24 hours.
+- Feed posts (carousel/static) — Most natural audience engagement occurs within 24 hours.
 Delivery concentrated in the first 12 hours with a lighter tail through 24-36 hours matches natural patterns.

 - Stories — 24-hour lifespan with front-loaded engagement.
 Engagement delivery, if applied, should be heavily weighted to the first 6 hours.